Keep Running (TV program): Cast members

-In Season 10, it was announced due to scheduling conflicts, Lucas would not be involved in filming, while Yuqi left to focus on her career.
-Actor Bai Lu, Actor and Singer Zhou Shen joined the cast, along with Cai Xukun after a temporary hiatus in the 2nd Yellow River season.
+For Season 10, it was announced that due to scheduling conflicts, Lucas would not be involved in filming, while Yuqi left to focus on her career.
+Actress Bai Lu, who joined during the second Yellow River special season, and singer Zhou Shen joined the cast.
+Meanwhile, Cai Xukun returned after a temporary hiatus in the second Yellow River season.
+Zheng Kai was absent for the second half of the season, starting from episode 7, due to the birth of his second child.